rmp135/vue-splitter/README.md

 The `horizontal` prop will create a horizontal splitter bar.
 Defaults to false.
 Note: An ancestor element (parent, parents parent etc) must have a fixed height for the horizontal splitter to work properly.

+The `defaultPercent` prop will set the default starting and reset percentange.
+Defaults to 50%.

 The `resize` event will be fired when the dragger is moved.

-## Using
+## Usage

 The dragger can be dragged left and right to move the panes.
-It can be clicked to reset to 50%.
+It can be clicked to reset to the default percent.

 ## Styles